Kamva-pro/property-studios-cms/README.md

 ## PROPERTY STUDIOS - Contact Management System
-A Content Management System for Property Studios which uses prioritizes code maintainability through a modular approach using an MVC architecture.
+A Content Management System for Property Studios which prioritizes code maintainability through a modular approach using an MVC architecture.

 ---